Master Nonverbal Communication: Top 10 Types

 3. Proxemics

-The term proxemics comes from proximity.
-Even the physical distance between two people is a form of nonverbal communication.
 We humans are very aware of our personal space.
 So establishing that space or infringing upon it communicates a great deal about the dynamics and relationship between two people.
-When someone sits extremely close to you it could be cozy or disrespectful.
+When someone sits extremely close to you, it could be seen as cozy or, on the flipside, disrespectful.
 If they intentionally move away, it could be out of respect or disgust.
-When someone leans over you, it could be threating or flirtatious.
+When someone leans over you, it could be threatening or flirtatious.
 It all depends.

 4. Kinesics

 Also called body movements, kinesics are deliberate physical gestures.
-These can be hand signals, like a thumbs-up, waving, clapping, pointing, and even high-fiving.
-Head movements, like nodding yes or no, cocking the head to the side in disbelief, bowing in reverence, or throwing the head back in frustration or celebration are all kinesics.
-It also includes larger actions, such as standing up or sitting down at specific times to indicate an intention, saluting out of respect or irony, fixing your hair as a flirtation, and stretching to express boredom.
+Hand signals, like a thumbs-up, waving, clapping, pointing, and even high-fiving, are nonverbal communication examples that fall under this bucket.
+Head movements, like nodding yes or no, cocking the head to the side in disbelief, bowing in reverence, or throwing the head back in frustration or celebration are also kinesics.

 The interpretation of kinesic gestures can also rely heavily on culturally-specific context.
 For example, in some places, glancing at your watch simply suggests, “I’m running late.”
 In others, it’s considered incredibly rude.
 In some places, it might be acceptable to not stand when an authority figure enters the room.
 In other places, it could be an unacceptable faux pas.